isomerpages/moe-bendemeersec/_resources/Sale of Books and Uniform.md

 Please purchase online at [www.pacificbookstores.com](www.pacificbookstores.com).
 Payment via VISA / MASTERCARD / Debit Cards / Paynow.
 Delivery charges of $14.60 applies.

-**Self Collection**<br>
+**Self-Collection**<br>
-You are welcome to place your order online via our website: [www.pacificbookstores.com](www.pacificbookstores.com).
-Collection can be done at the school on stipulated dates given on the website.
+You are welcome to place your order online via the website: [www.pacificbookstores.com](www.pacificbookstores.com).
+Collection can be done at the school on the stipulated dates given on the website.
 You are strongly encouraged to pre-order to avoid long queues and enjoy shorter waiting time.
 Payment is required upon ordering online via VISA / MASTERCARD / Debit Cards / Paynow.

-**Walk In**<br>
+**Walk-In**<br>
 You may purchase from the school bookshop on the dates stated above.
-Please note that there may be long queue and longer waiting time may be expected.
+Please note longer waiting time may be expected.
 Payment modes accepted: Cash, Paynow (Scan QR Code), NTUC Care Fund (e-voucher) &amp; CDAC (e-voucher).
 Please note that cheque payments are not accepted.